cprieto/roboblog/content/2021-05-12-the-vector-class-constructors-and-templates.md

 }
 ```

 This does the job but at what cost? the exception and error was thrown _at running time_ and this is not really what we are trying to do.
 If you think about that, we already have _enough information_ to know if we are using the constructor correctly (the vector size) so we could fail _at compile time_ and not waiting to fail at running time.
-One simple way to achive the same at compile time is our old friend [`static_assert`](https://en.cppreference.com/w/cpp/language/static_assert), let's change the constructor a little:
+One simple way to achieve the same at compile time is our old friend [`static_assert`](https://en.cppreference.com/w/cpp/language/static_assert), let's change the constructor a little:

 ```c++
 template<typename...
 Args>